Overview

 Used for:

-• accumulating funds received from transit wallets
+• accumulating funds received from transit/static wallets

 • sending payouts to cold wallets